digitalbazaar/http-mediator-demo.web-payments.io/README.md

 This software enables a person to:

-* Request a payment application
+* Register a payment application.
-* Send a payment request to the payment application
+* Route payment requests from merchants to payment apps.
-* Receive a payment response
+* Route payment responses from payment apps to merchants.

 # Development

 The following section explains how to setup and develop the http-mediator-demo.web-payments.io software on a local development machine.

 ### Requirements